shrehs/flower_classifier_udacity/README.md

 # flower_classifier_udacity
 # Flower Classification Deep Learning Project

-In this project, we aim to create a deep learning network to classify flowers based on the provided labels.
-This project was initiated by Udacity and executed within Udacity's GPU-enabled workspace.
-Unfortunately, the source files for this project are not included due to Udacity's workspace constraints.
-However, the project utilizes transfer learning by importing pre-trained classifiers from the PyTorch package and modifying the classifier attribute of each model to fit our flower classification task.
+In this project, our objective is to develop a flower classification deep learning network using transfer learning.
+Initiated within Udacity's GPU-enabled workspace, the project leverages pre-trained classifiers from the PyTorch package.
+However, due to workspace constraints, the source files are not provided.
+Nevertheless, our primary goal is to customize the classifier attribute of each imported model to suit the requirements of our flower classification task.

 ## Project Breakdown